India’s Holy Basil – Tulsi

 Tulsi is a goddess in the form of a plant bestowed with great spiritual and healing powers.
 According to legend, no amount of gold could outweigh Krishna, but a single Tulsi leaf placed on the pan in loving devotion tilted the scale.

 To inaugurate the winter wedding season in many parts of India, Tulsi, as a plant, is ceremonially married to Krishna in the form of a sacred stone.

-1. The earth round the Tulasi Plant is used as application in the form of a paste for massaging the body to counteract the effects on the skin of debilitating marshy environment.
+1. The earth around the Tulasi Plant is used as an application in the form of a paste for massaging the body to counteract the effects on the skin of the debilitating marshy environment.
 Famous Indian wrestlers have used it to come out victorious.

 8. In bronchial asthma and respiratory allergic conditions, a pinch of pure turmeric powder mixed with honey and the juice of Tulasi is very effective.

 9. It is used externally and internally in relieving discomfort and pain associated with dental decay such as caries and chronic infective conditions such as pyorrhea.

 10. In alimentary disorders causing gastritis, flatulence, colic, and dyspepsia, Tulasi is very useful to stimulate digestive secretions.

 11. Seasonal arthritis triggered by humid weather is relieved by this remedy.

 12. In pneumonia, physicians use it as Anupama for specific remedies.
 In the preparation of Tribhuvanakirti Rasa; a classical Ayurvedic remedy that protects the lungs and clears congestion in the later stages of influenza, Tulasi is one of the juices used in herbally activating the preparation.